 \subsection{The Specular Reflection Paradigm}

-When the Tx and Rx\footnote{Notice that Tx and Rx in the non-terrestrial communication context can be different according to the used aerial platform.
+When the Tx and Rx\footnote{Notice that Tx and Rx in the non-terrestrial communication context can be different according to the aerial platform used.
 For instance, (Tx, Rx) can be (BS, UE) for a UAV, or it can be (Gateway, UE) for a HAPS platform or a LEO satellite.
-A HAPS UE might be a mobile, vehicular or fixed cellular user device, whereas LEO has a fixed UE such as a household receiver \cite{starlink}.} are separated by a relatively long distance, an aerial platform equipped with a LRSS can be used to assist the communication.
+A HAPS UE might be a mobile, vehicular, or fixed cellular user device, whereas a LEO has a fixed UE such as a household receiver \cite{starlink}.} are separated by a relatively long distance, an aerial platform equipped with an LRSS can be used to assist the communication.
 Specifically, the Tx transmits its signal to the LRSS-equipped aerial platform.
 Then, the LRSS smartly reflects the incident signal towards the Rx, as illustrated in Fig. \ref{Fig:aerial_RSS}.
 Hence, the received noise-free signal in the specular paradigm is identical to the one in (\ref{eq:received}), whereas the channel effect is expressed using the free-space path-loss formula as

 where the LoS wireless link component is predominant, i.e., the path-loss exponent $\alpha=2 \gamma=2$.
-By following the same assumptions as in (\ref{eq:rho})--(\ref{eq:distt}) and adopting a similar phase shift configuration as in (\ref{perfectshift}), the received power can be given by
+By following the same assumptions as in (\ref{eq:rho})--(\ref{eq:distt}) and adopting a similar phase-shift configuration as in (\ref{perfectshift}), the received power can be given by

 Unlike (\ref{Eq:Pr2}), the parameters $\lambda$, $N$, and $(d_t+d_r)$ have the same scaling law for the received power improvement or degradation.